Frequently Asked Questions

 Q: Do I need to take the SAT or ACT essay?

-A: Only a small number of colleges require the essay.
+A: Only a small number of colleges require or recommend the essay.

 Q: What if I signed up to take the essay but decided that I do not want to take it now?